EFSCOIN/Document/technical-faq.md

 Yes, this is possible — see the documentation [here](./hardware/efscoin/bootmodes/net.md).

-### Can I share files from my Pi with my Windows machines?
+### Can I share files from my Efs with my Windows machines?

 Yes, there are a number of ways of doing this, and the most common is to use what are called Samba shares.
 We don't have any specific document on Samba shares in our official docs just yet, but [here](https://gitter.im/efsco/) is some from our magazine.